-‘American Horror Story’ Season 7 Theme Revealed And It’s Unexpected
+‘American Horror Story’ Season 7 Theme Revealed, And It’s Unexpected

-American Horror Story Season 7 is set to debut towards the end of 2017, and fans have been dying to find out what the theme of the new season will be.
+American Horror Story Season 7 is set to debut toward the end of 2017, and fans have been dying to find out what the theme of the new season will be.
 The show’s creator, Ryan Murphy, recently dished on what’s in store for the upcoming episodes, and many viewers were surprised by his comments.

 According to Us Weekly, the American Horror Story Season 7 theme will be politics.
 The 2017 season will revolve around the circus that was the 2016 election between Donald Trump and Hillary Clinton.
 Ryan Murphy revealed the big news during an interview with Andy Cohen on Watch What Happens Live on Wednesday.